We are pleased that you you have chosen Asthma & Allergy Care P.C. for your medical needs related to allergies and asthma.

 If you are ill ,please call the office first and discuss your situation with the nurse.Please note that our physician prefers not to prescribe antibiotics without having first examined our patients.

-If you need to speak to a Doctor please call during office hours or if after hours please call the Doctor at 908-813-0230 opt.
-1 and leave a message for the doctor, stating your name, phone number, brief reason for your call and please speak clearly.
-In case of an emergency please go to the nearest emergency room.
+If you need to speak to a Doctor please call during office hours or if after hours please Text the doctor at 973-936-4180 and state your name, phone number, brief reason for your call.
+In case of an emergency call 911 or please go to the nearest emergency room.